Staff & Scholars

-The Institute for Community and Economic Engagement (ICEE), in the Office of Research and Economic Development (ORED) at UNCG, is dedicated to nurturing this commitment through increasing opportunities for awareness, communication, and collaboration among individuals and offices university- and community-wide.
+The Institute for Community and Economic Engagement (ICEE), in the Office of Research and Engagement (ORE) at UNCG, is dedicated to nurturing this commitment through increasing opportunities for awareness, communication, and collaboration among individuals and offices university- and community-wide.

 If you are interested in finding an individual, group, or resource within the university or community for a collaborative project, please contact us!